SimpliCTea/udacity-projects/dog_breed_classifier/README.md

 ## Project Overview

+This is one of the capstone projects for the Udacity Data Science Nanodegree.
+The goal is to train a convolutional neural network to classify dog breeds on a given picture and display the results.
+The data was provided by Udacity.

 The projected is divided into two parts.
 Part 1 focused on building and training a convolutional neural network to classify dog breeds.
 Part 2 focused on building a simple flask app that can be used to upload an image of a dog or human and get the resembling dog breed.

 ### Part 1 - Building the CNN